 I dictate much of my writing these days.
 It takes practice but is absolutely worth it because I can be less sedentary.
 Just changing my mode of writing throughout the day can also help me get out of a slump.

-Again, my book on dictation comes to mind, as speaking my writing on long Writing Walkabouts has changed my entire lifestyle.
+Again, my book on dictation comes to mind, as speaking my writing on long Writing Walkabouts where I speak my writing into a digital recorder has changed my entire lifestyle.
 So, maybe you just need to learn how to say goodbye to your desk!

 22. Read differently.

 I also listen to my reading more than actually reading these days.
 Audiobooks.
 Podcasts!
 Text to speech utilities.
 You should be able to use text to speech controls on your mobile devices, including many Kindles.